KishalTandel/PH2102-Assignment-Solutions/README.md

-I have use recently learnt LaTeX while writing these solutions.
+I have used recently learnt LaTeX while typesetting these solutions to last few of several assignments given during this semester.
 There might be some typos.
 "Beauty lies in imperfection!"